ric9176/refactor-to-modern-patterns-workshop/README.md

 ### pt 2

-1.
-a) Create and export a new component in `useRandomImage` that implements the render props pattern.
+1. Create and export a new component in `useRandomImage` that implements the render props pattern.

-b) Refactor the `ClassComponentRenderProps.jsx` component to implement the useRandomImage hook making use of your render props component export that work in a class.
+Refactor the `ClassComponentRenderProps.jsx` component to implement the useRandomImage hook making use of your render props component export that work in a class.

-2.
-a) Create and export a new function in `useRandomImage` that implements the HOC pattern.
+2. Create and export a new function in `useRandomImage` that implements the HOC pattern.

-b) Refactor the `ClassComponentHOC.js` component to implement the useRandomImage hook making use of your HOC component export that work in a class.
+Refactor the `ClassComponentHOC.js` component to implement the useRandomImage hook making use of your HOC component export that work in a class.